aoksy1/WebCrawler-Clean-Code/README.md

 Created headingBulder method that creates a given form of heading!

-v6 --> Created Input Class that creates input object!
+v6 --> Created Input.Input Class that creates input object!
 Now user can write the website, depth, source language and target language.

 v7 --> Tested input class.
 There is only crawler class left to test.